Welcome to Clarence Gate Gardens!

 THE 2019 SEASON AT REGENT'S PARK OPEN AIR THEATRE

-15 minute walk from CGG is the wonderful Open Air Theatre in Regent's Park, and they have a great programme this summer - more details here:
+15 minute walk from CGG is the wonderful Open Air Theatre in Regent's Park, and they have had a great programme this summer, with one bumper show to go - more details here:

 - 2 Aug-21 Sep 2019 – the iconic musical "Evita"

-Booking is now open, and all shows are selling out fast.
+Booking is now open, and all nights are selling out fast.

 NEW VICTORIA EXHIBITIONS AT KENSINGTON PALACE